 It is easy to distinguish:

 - If the Rover instrument cluster's LCD display has really pixel problems, then typically lines or colunms of the display are missing.
 Several cases the characters are broken, numbers and letters shown on the instrument cluster's display are unreadable - the backlight is even.
-In case of a real pixel problem, when one or more pixels are missing from the display, you need to buy a silver ribbon cable, a carbon ribbon cable, or some cases a complete Rover LCD display.
+In case of a real pixel problem, when one or more pixels are missing from the display, you need to buy a silver ribbon cable, or some cases a complete Rover LCD display.
 It really depends on that if it is a BMW, a Mercedes, and Audi, VW, Saab, Rover or other make, and of course if it a MID display, a speedometer, a board computer or other LCD dipslay.
-Most cases, when you have a pixel failure, and you decide to repiar it, it's really worth to buy a set of bulbs too, as bulbs tend to go out during repair - this is due to the massive mechanical shocks experienced during the pixel repair procedure.
+Most cases, when you have a pixel failure, and you decide to repair it, it's really worth to buy a set of bulbs too, as bulbs tend to go out during repair - this is due to the massive mechanical shocks experienced during the pixel repair procedure.

 Can I do the pixel repair of my Rover instrument cluster's LCD display at home?
 How about tools?